alexcg1/readme/README.md

 ### Developer Advocacy

-- Aim: Being Jina's ears to the developer community, and being the developer community's voice to Jina
+- Aim: Being $COMPANY's ears to the developer community, and being the developer community's voice to $COMPANY
 - Tasks: Monitor Slack, discuss in-person with devs at conferences, meetups

 ### Developer Experience

-- Aim: Provide smooth onboarding to get new users engaged with Jina and existing contributors more deeply engaged
+- Aim: Provide smooth onboarding to get new users engaged with $PRODUCT and existing contributors more deeply engaged
 - Tasks: Documentation, examples, testing, tutorials, etc

 ### Developer Evangelism

-- Aim: Engage with developer community to get the word out about Jina
+- Aim: Engage with developer community to get the word out about $PRODUCT
 - Tasks: Organize events, attend events, hackathons, blog posts

 ### Developer Marketing